28 November 2015

 09 November 2015

-The Go-Between (starring Julie Christie and Dominic Guard)
+The Go-Between with Julie Christie and Dominic Guard

 Some years ago, one of the Sunday newspapers was giving away free DVDs.
 A relative collected several, and then passed them on to us.
 Most of them have sat in our drawer, although we found a few gems.
 Last night we decided to watch a 1971 production called ‘The Go-Between’.
-It’s based on a novel which neither of us has read, and apparently the BBC recently made a TV version which is also now available on DVD.
+It’s based on a novel which neither of us has read.
+Apparently the BBC recently made a TV version which is also now available on DVD.

 The story is mostly set in Edwardian England, in an upper class stately home.
 Twelve-year-old Leo (Dominic Guard) goes to stay with his school friend Marcus (Richard Gibson), and is at first a little overwhelmed by the size and grandeur of the house, and the formality of meals and events.
 He’s very much taken with Leo’s older sister Marian (Julie Christie), who’s considered beautiful, and who is also kind and generous to her brother’s friend.